 Consumption expenditure on other engineered goods was practically stable in March (+0.1%, after +0.6%).
 It sped up over the first quarter (+1.1% after +0.6%).

-Household consumption of goods is scaled down by 0.2 points: it is now estimated at +0.9% in August, instead of +0.7% estimated for the previous publication.
+Household consumption of goods is scaled down by 0.2 points: it is now estimated at +0.2% in November, instead of +0.4% within the previous publication.
 Conversely, the estimation in October is scaled up by 0.4 points (–0.4%, instead of –0.8% as previously estimated).